johleut/johleut.github.io/content/authors/admin/_index.md

 last_name: Leutenegger

 # Status emoji
-status: Bereit für die Kantonsratswahlen
+status: Ab in die Kantonsratswahlen
   icon: 🍀

 # Is this the primary user of the site?